IntelPython/dpctl/docs/doc_sources/api_reference/dpctl_capi.rst

 .. c:struct:: PySyclKernelType

-.. c:struct:: PySyclProgramObject
+.. c:struct:: PySyclKernelBundleObject

-.. c:struct:: PySyclProgramType
+.. c:struct:: PySyclKernelBundleType

 To check whether a particular Python object is an instance of :py:class:`dpctl.SyclQueue`: